pookia/Long_Term_QA_Research_Repository/Performance_Testing_Framework/ReadMe.txt

-This Folder will Contain Drop in framework made with selenium.
+This Folder will Contain Drop in framework to do performance testing with Jmeter or LoadRunner.